The Politics of War Related Heritage in Contemporary Asia Symposium, September 5-6, 2019

 This session discusses the history and politics of conflict commemoration in contemporary Asia, with particular reference to memories of the Asia-Pacific War.
 It will analyze both what has been commemorated, and why issues of war remembrance have acquired political significance at particular times and in particular places across the region.

-Speakers: Yoshihisa AMAE (Chang Jung Christian University), Hiro HAYASHI (Kyushu University), Yujie ZHU (Australian National University), Edward VICKERS (Kyushu University)
+Speakers: Amae Yoshihisa (Chung Jung Christian University), Hayashi Hiro (Kyushu University), Yujie Zhu (ANU)

-Yujie Zhu: Heritage-making of war memories: Remembering Nanjing Massacre in nation-building
+Yujie Zhu: Heritage-making of war memories: Remembering the Nanjing Massacre in nation-building

 Commemorating Conflict: Education, State Propaganda and Museums